Special routes of U.S. Route 98

 There are six special routes along U.S. Route 98 and seven former routes.
 Most US 98 bannered routes are located in the U.S. state of Florida.

-Existing
+Alabama

 Alabama alternate route

 U.S. Route 98 Alternate (US 98 Alt.) is an alternate route of US 98.
 It travels from Fairhope, through Point Clear, to Barnwell along the former alignment of US 98.
 Although it is mostly signed as County Route 98, some US 98 Alt. signs remain.